dataGriff/MyGymDB/readme.md

 If you havent got your MyGymDB solution open already, open it.

 * Right-click the import/Procedures folder and add a procedure called pr_PopulateSex.
-The script for this can be found in the TemplateScript folder beginning with 05a_.
+The script for this can be found in the [TemplateScripts](https://github.com/griff182uk/MyGymDB/tree/master/MyGymDB/TemplateScripts) folder beginning with 05a_.
 * Right-click the MyGymDB project and add a new folder called "Populating Scripts."
 * Right-click the "Populating Scripts" folder and add a "Script" which is "Not in Build".
-The script for this can be found in the TemplateScript folder beginning with 05b_.
+The script for this can be found in the [TemplateScripts](https://github.com/griff182uk/MyGymDB/tree/master/MyGymDB/TemplateScripts) folder beginning with 05b_.
 Call the script "PopulateSex".

 ### Create Post Deployment Script to Populate Sex Reference Data

 * Right-click the MyGymDB project and add a "Script" which is "Post-Deployment Script".
-The script for this can be found in the TemplateScript folder beginning with 05c_.
+The script for this can be found in the [TemplateScripts](https://github.com/griff182uk/MyGymDB/tree/master/MyGymDB/TemplateScripts) folder beginning with 05c_.
  * Build your project and see the table in the localdb in SQL Server Object Explorer.
 * Publish your project to the development location.
 * You should now see that the sex table has data in it as it has been populated in our post deployment script.